BastilleBSD/bastille/docs/chapters/upgrading.rst

 1. Use ``bastille upgrade TARGET 13.2-RELEASE`` to upgrade the jail to 13.2-RELEASE
-2. Use ``bastille upgrade TARGET 13.2-RELEASE update`` to apply the updates
+2. Use ``bastille upgrade TARGET 13.2-RELEASE install`` to apply the updates
 3. Reboot the jail ``bastille restart TARGET``
-4. Use ``bastille upgrade TARGET 13.2-RELEASE update`` to finish applying the upgrade
+4. Use ``bastille upgrade TARGET 13.2-RELEASE install`` to finish applying the upgrade
 5. Upgrade complete!